harrig12/cait-vitae/README.md

 # cait-vitae
-General template for creating a CV in Rmarkdown, autofilled from a google sheets.
+General template for creating an academuc CV in Rmarkdown, autofilled from a google sheets.

 ## Why